Envision Athens Logo

 Event Information

-Join us for a FREE event that offers vital insights into Fair Chance Employment, focusing on engaging with an often-overlooked workforce—those impacted by the justice system.
-The event features a panel discussion on the effects of the criminal justice system on our workforce, enriched by personal stories from both employees and employers.
-Discover innovative employment opportunities and the benefits of Fair Chance Employment.
-If you’re interested in expanding your workforce with individuals seeking a second chance, join us for breakfast and valuable information.
-Participants will receive a signed copy of “Untapped Talent” by Jeff Korezenik and a chance to attend a complimentary day-long training in Athens on June 5th, led by Jeff.
+Thank you to everyone who joined us for our event that offered vital insights into Fair Chance Employment, focused on engaging with an often-overlooked workforce—those impacted by the justice system.
+The event featured a panel discussion on the effects of the criminal justice system on our workforce, enriched by personal stories from both employees and employers.
+We discovered innovative employment opportunities and the benefits of Fair Chance Employment.
+If you’re interested in expanding your workforce with individuals seeking a second chance, give the replay below a view.
+Participants received a signed copy of “Untapped Talent” by Jeff Korezenik and a chance to attend a complimentary day-long training in Athens on June 5th, led by Jeff.
 This event is sponsored by Athens Achieves and hosted by Envision Athens.

 Date